SathyaBhat/sathyasays.com/content/posts/2010-09-05-ubuntu-bug-625193-we-cant-fix-it-because-your-description-didnt-include-enough-information.md

 > &#8211; Does not inspire awe

-> &#8211; No one likes it, I haven&#8217;t found any positive feedback on this wallpaper
+> &#8211; No one likes it, I haven't found any positive feedback on this wallpaper
 >
 > Build Date & Platform:
 >